 The native pecans are grown on river and creek banks in Texas and other southern states.
 They have high oil content, which makes their flavor the richest and very buttery.
 They have a thick hard shell that make them less attractive for inshell pecan markets.
 These nuts only yield around 40% and can have over 100 nuts per pound.
 They vary in size and shape from tree to tree but are smaller than the commercial varieties.

 Pecans are one of the most popular types of nuts in the United States.
-Pecans come from Hickory trees that are mainly found in the South-central region of America and in Mexico as well.
+Pecans come from Hickory trees that are mainly found in the South-central region of The United States and in Mexico as well.
 The word ‘pecan’ roots from an Algonquin word that means, ‘’nut that requires a stone to crack.’’

 Pecans appear similar to walnut.
 However, they are more slender, longer, and smoother in texture than walnuts.
 They are shelled nuts.
-Shelled pecans have a large slender pill-like shape.
+Shelled pecans come in pecan halves and pecan pieces.
+Most pecans have a football shape.
 The shell has brown spots and is thinner and easier to crack than that of a walnut.

 Pecans have been an important part of the diet and cuisine of the cultures where pecans natively grow.
 Mexicans and Native American tribes have relied on the pecans as their staple food in fall and winter and even traded them.

-In the late 18th century, French and Spanish colonists began to cultivate Pecans and later began exporting them to other countries.
-New Orleans has a major habitat of pecan trees and became one of the leading markets of growing and exporting pecans in the 19th century.
+In the late 18th century, French and Spanish colonists began to harvest these native pecans and later began exporting them to other countries.
+San Antonio, Dallas and New Orleans has a major habitat of pecan trees and became one of the leading markets of growing and exporting pecans in the 19th century.

 In the 19th century, the pecan market became bigger, and its use in bakeries, cafes, restaurants and homes became very popular.
-Pecans have great importance in the culinary culture of Southern regions in the US, mainly used to make pecan pies and in flavoring coffee, ice cream and various desserts.
+Pecans have great importance in the culinary culture of Southern regions in the US, mainly used to make pecan pies and in pecan candy, ice cream and various desserts.